ncbi/elastic-blast-docs/docs/source/configuration.rst

 ``Use preemptible nodes``
 ^^^^^^^^^^^^^^^^^^^^^^^^^

     Use `spot instances <https://aws.amazon.com/ec2/spot/>`_ and `preemptible nodes <https://cloud.google.com/kubernetes-engine/docs/how-to/preemptible-vms>`_ to run ElasticBLAST.
+This may lead to reduced costs, but longer runtimes."

     **Note**: This is an *experimental* feature in AWS.
-Turning this on bids on instance prices up to full price, which is almost guaranteed to save you money.
+Turning this on bids on instance prices up to the full price, which is almost guaranteed to save you money.

     **Note**: Pre-emptible nodes are rebooted after 24 hours (by GCP).
 This is fine in most cases as Kubernetes will restart the node and resubmit the